After outcry, WH says Biden will lift refugee cap in May

 Since the fiscal year began last Oct.
 1, just over 2,000 refugees have been resettled in the U.S.

 Secretary of State Antony Blinken notified Congress on Feb.
-12 of a plan to raise the ceiling on admissions to 62,500, but Biden had not issued a presidential determination.
+12 of a plan to raise the ceiling on admissions to 62,500, but no presidential determination followed.
 The law does not require congressional approval and past presidents have issued such presidential determinations that set the cap on refugee admissions shortly after the notification to Congress.

 New Jersey Democratic Sen. Bob Menendez, the chairman of the Senate Foreign Relations Committee, told Biden in a letter Friday that his inaction “undermines your declared purpose to reverse your predecessor’s refugee policies.”